TurboCoder13/bulma-turbo-themes/docs/adr/README.md

 # Architecture Decision Records (ADR)

-This directory contains Architecture Decision Records (ADRs) for the bulma-turbo-themes project.
+This directory contains Architecture Decision Records (ADRs) for the turbo-themes project.

 ## What is an ADR?